Stikine Airport Society

 Stikine Airport Society Board Director

 Corey joined the Stikine Airport Society's Board of Directors in 2024.
-As Director of Operations at Mustang Helicopters, Corey has an esteemed career as a helicopter pilot, having flown in more than 20 countries.
+As Vice President of New Markets and Technology at Mustang Helicopters, Corey has an esteemed career as a helicopter pilot, having flown in more than 20 countries.
 He is the current Chair of the Helicopter Association of Canada’s Safety Committee, and represents Canada at the International Helicopter Safety Foundation.
 During his career spanning three decades, Corey has an extensive history in senior operations and management roles, including roles such as Chief Pilot, Operations Manager, and General Manager, as well as achieving more than 11,000 hours of accident-free flight time.

 Corey is driven by the desire to eliminate incidents and accidents, while also striving to explore new areas, new work methods and new clients.